MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrading-cumulative-update-v24.md

 1. Run setup.exe to uninstall your current version of [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

    > [!IMPORTANT]
-   > If you're machine is installed with Windows PowerShell 7.4.2 or later, you must uninstall it before you install version 24.1.; otherwise the installation fails.
+   > If you're machine is installed with Windows PowerShell 7.4.2 or later, you must uninstall it before you install Business Central version 24.1; otherwise the installation fails.
 For more information, see [Known issues](known-issues.md#installation-fails-because-powershell-7-is-already-installed).

 1. Run setup.exe again to install components of the update.